KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 ## 12. Precedence Statement

-The Zenetist intelligence stack predates the public circulation of the 2026 institutional post-AGI framing discussed here.
+The Zenetist intelligence stack predates the public circulation of the 2026 institutional post-AGI framing discussed here by more than a year — March 2025 contra June 2026.

 It already treated AGI as a local or embodied intelligence register rather than the endpoint.